 Achill Island is one of the most beautiful islands in Europe, not to mention one of its most remote.
 It’s right on the edge of Europe, in the so-called Celtic fringe.
 It’s a place of staggering beauty, and there are many things to do on Achill Island.
 There are some incredible beaches and coastline to explore, as well as a magnificent mountain landscape.

-This is a place to really escape the world for a while.
-It’s a place where sheep wander the roads, cliffs soar from the sea and the Atlantic Ocean vents its pent-up energy.
 The word ‘windswept’ was surely invented for Achill.
 Among the many things to do in Achill Island, there’s a stunning coastal road with outstanding views everywhere you look.

 So if you’re thinking of a taste of the Wild West of Ireland, read on for our tips on Achill Island things to do.

 - 3 How To Get To Achill Island

 - 4 The Best Things to do in Achill Island

 - 5 Achill Island Accommodation

 - 6 Achill Island Restaurants

 As a Welshman, I had explored surprisingly little of the Celtic western edge of Europe.
 Ireland and Scotland were big gaps on my travel CV.
 Then we finally booked flights to Ireland to meet up with friends over from Australia for a while.

 Our first night in Ireland was going to be on Achill.
 I’ve always loved wild places on the extremities of countries and continents they’ve always fired my imagination.